johndetlefs/client-management-app/DEPLOYMENT.md

 2. For `FIREBASE_ADMIN_PRIVATE_KEY`, ensure newlines are properly escaped
 3. Redeploy after updating environment variables

+### "Cannot use undefined as a Firestore value" Error

+**Cause**: Firestore doesn't allow `undefined` values in documents.
+All optional fields must either be omitted entirely or use `null`.

+**Solution**: Already fixed in code - optional fields (like `description`) are only included if they have values.

+**If you see this error**: Check Vercel function logs for the specific field mentioned and verify the server action properly handles optional/undefined values.

 ## Monitoring

 ### Vercel Function Logs